 Fees will vary by state but some states have standardized fees.
 Just check out California:

 Probate fees are ABSURD if you don’t have a revocable living trust

-When we set ours up it cost $1500.
+When we established our revocable living trust, it cost $1500.
 That was about 5 years ago.
 The estate planning attorney I used streamlined the process.
 We had an initial hour consultation that if we decided to proceed with the trust, he included in the overall price.